Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Estimation of H I temperature

-Figure~\ref{fig:forg} shows the foreground \ion{H}{I} emission of the AC-III region.
-A two-dimensional Gaussian fitting,
+Fig.~\ref{fig:forg} shows the foreground \ion{H}{I} emission of the AC-III region.
+On the foreground ($-10$ to 20~km\,s$^{-1}$) \ion{H}{I} moment~0 map (upper panel of Fig.~\ref{fig:forg}), absoprtion dips against strong background continuum sources (Fig.~\ref{fig:cleancubestat}) are clearly seen.
+To quantitatively describe the absroption feature, we apply a two-dimensional Gaussian profile,

-to the foreground ($-10$ to 20~km\,s$^{-1}$) \ion{H}{I} moment~0 map yields an absorption dip ratio of $A_r = 0.18$.
-The peak brightness temperature of the brightest background continuum source (at the FAST resolution) is $T_c = 16.36$~K (Sect.~\ref{sect_checkcube}).
-Assuming that the foreground \ion{H}{I} mainly consists of warm neutral medium (WNM), the spin temperature of the foreground \ion{H}{I} is estimated as
+to the foreground ($-10$ to 20~km\,s$^{-1}$) \ion{H}{I} moment~0 map around the brightest background continuum source (indicated by the white arrow in Fig.~\ref{noiserfi}).
+Here, $r$ represents the angular distance from the absorption peak and $\sigma$ denotes the characteristic angular width of the feature.
+This fit yields an absorption dip depth ratio of $A_r = 0.18$.
+At the FAST angular resolution, the peak brightness temperature of this brightest background continuum source is measured as $T_c = 16.36$~K (Sect.~\ref{sect_checkcube}).